faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/beefcake.gif" title="" class="custom-figure" >}}

-I understand this is beefy, but consider:
+Now I understand this requirement is rather beefy, but consider:
 - You don't have to use a single system to run the entire VLAN - you could create an actual physical network, for ex with a Raspberry Pi cluster, and run the VMs on that.
 Or mini-pcs, or refurbished clients - really for a few hundred dollars you could more than easily be equipped to run a small network.
-I don't want to sound insensitive to a few 100 dollars, but I'm gonna level with you: if you want to learn cybersecurity then there is no better investment than having localized resources to create virtual simulations.
+I don't want to sound insensitive to a few 100 dollars, but I'm gonna level with you: `if you want to learn cybersecurity then there is no better investment than having localized resources to create virtual simulations`.
 - In case you don't want to invest up-front but don't mind paying some running costs: You can also use a service like [Linode](https://www.linode.com) and simply rent compute via the cloud.
-In other words you'll rent a system in the cloud and run the VM on that.
+You can then install your VMs on that, and have access to them for as long as you care to foot the bill.

-Finally I want to mention that everything we will use is completely free.
+Finally I want to mention that beyond the hardware, `everything we will use is completely free`.
 This course ain't upselling a full course, and every piece of software is freely available.
-The only exception has free alternatives, and I'm about to discuss that with you right now.
+The sole exception has free alternatives, which I'm about to discuss that with you right now.

-# Hosted (type 2) Hypervisor
+# 1.3 HOSTED HYPERVISOR
 So in the off-chance you don't know: a hosted (type 2) hypervisor is the software that allows us to run virtual machines on top of our base operating system.
-It's kinda like Inception - it allows us to create machines within our machine.
+It's kinda like Inception - it allows us to create systems within our systems.

 {{< figure src="/img/inception.gif" title="" class="custom-figure" >}}

-For this course I'll be using [VMWare Workstation](https://store-us.vmware.com/workstation_buy_dual) which as of writing costs around $200.
+For this course I'll be using [VMWare Workstation](https://store-us.vmware.com/workstation_buy_dual), which as of writing costs around $200.
 However you could also do it with either [VMWare Player](https://www.vmware.com/ca/products/workstation-player.html), or [Oracle Virtualbox](https://www.virtualbox.org/wiki/Downloads), both of which are free.

+I've used both `VMWare Player` and `VirtualBox` in the past, they mostly work well but running into some issues from time-to-time should not be completely unexpected.
+That being said, the problems I encountered were all, in hindsight, opportunities to learn.
+Frustrating - heck yes.
+Enriching - sure.

+Since I switched over to `VMWare Workstation` my experience has been significantly more stable, so if you do have the money and are committed to this path as a career I would definitely consider getting it.
+That being said I don't wanna come across as some corporate shill, so really the choice is totally up to you.

-Note that some of the details of the setup might be slightly different if you choose to use either of the free options, and if that occurs then it'll be up to you to figure that out.
-Google, ChatGPT, StackExchange etc.
+Note that if you decide to not use `VMWare Workstation` then some of the details of the setup might be different.
+When that occurs it'll be up to you to figure out how to adapt it for your situation -  Google, ChatGPT, StackExchange etc. Again, use the opportunities when things don't happen exactly "as they should" to learn.
+As a wise Roman emperor once said - ***The impediment to action advances action.
+What stands in the way becomes the way.***

 `So at this point please take a moment to download and install the hypervisor of your choice.` And if you've never (ever) used any hypervisor before then you might want to find an introductory tutorial to simply orient yourself with regards to the basic interface and functionality.